 - Close Attention to Every Detail

-An efficient project manager can easily spot the possibilities and opportunities in areas where other people would have seen it as wasteland.
+An efficient project manager can easily spot the possibilities and opportunities in areas that other people would have seen as a wasteland.
 Therefore, it is essential for project managers to pay close attention to every detail to analyze and find possible opportunities.

 - The Fight Outlook